Sumac: Toxicity and control

 Some species formerly recognized in Rhus, such as poison ivy (Toxicodendron radicans, syn.
 Rhus toxicodendron), poison oak (Toxicodendron diversilobum, syn.
 Rhus diversiloba), and poison sumac (Toxicodendron vernix, syn.
-Rhus vernix), produce the allergen urushiol and can cause severe allergic reactions.
+Rhus vernix), produce the allergen urushiol and can cause severe delayed hypersensitivity reactions.
 Poison sumac may be identified by its white drupes, which are quite different from the red drupes of true Rhus species.

 Mowing of sumac is not a good control measure, since the wood is springy, resulting in jagged, sharp-pointed stumps when mown.
 The plant will quickly recover with new growth after mowing.
 Goats have long been considered an efficient and quick removal method, as they eat the bark, which helps prevent new shoots.
 Sumac propagates by rhizome.
 Small shoots will be found growing near a more mature sumac tree via a shallow running root quite some distance from the primary tree.
 Thus, root pruning is a means of control without eliminating the plants altogether.